SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

    ![define_determinations](images/312_define_determinations.png)

-  5. Add the following code snippet to implement the method CalculateOrderID for the determination `createOrderID`.
+  5. Add the code snippet to implement the method `CalculateOrderID` for the determination `createOrderID`.
 Replace
   <pre lang="ABAP">
       METHOD CalculateOrderID.
       ENDMETHOD.
   </pre>

   with: